Dallas Braden

 Dallas Lee Braden (born August 13, 1983) is an American former professional baseball player and television sports commentator.
-He played in Major League Baseball as a left-handed pitcher from 2007 to 2011 as a member of the Oakland Athletics and, where Braden pitched the 19th perfect game in Major League Baseball history on May 9, 2010.
-The following season, shoulder problems were the first of a series of injuries that forced him to retire in 2014 after not throwing a pitch for two and a half seasons.
-After his playing career, Braden became a television baseball analyst, working for the ESPN network.
+He played in Major League Baseball as a left-handed pitcher from 2007 to 2011 as a member of the Oakland Athletics.
+Braden pitched the 19th perfect game in Major League Baseball history, on May 9, 2010.
+The following season, shoulder problems were the first in a series of injuries that forced him to ultimately retire in 2014 after not throwing a pitch for two and a half seasons.
+After his playing career, Braden became a television baseball analyst.

 Early life

 Braden was born in Phoenix, Arizona.
 He played Little League baseball in Stockton, California, in the Hoover Tyler Little League.
 Braden graduated from Stagg High School in Stockton, where he played baseball and ran cross country.
 His mother, Jodie Atwood, died of cancer during his senior year.
 After his mother's death, he lived with his maternal grandmother.

 Braden was first drafted by the Atlanta Braves in the 46th round of the 2001 MLB Draft, but he did not sign.
 Braden played two seasons of college baseball at American River College in Sacramento County, California, where he posted a combined record of 12–4 including a complete game against Fresno City College while allowing one hit and striking out 14 batters.
 He then played one season for the Texas Tech Red Raiders.